-Research suggests that regular meditation trains your mind to become less reactive to stress, resulting in physiologic changes that lower the concentration of the stress hormones in your blood and counteract the harmful effects of stress throughout the day.
+Research suggests that regular meditation trains your mind to become less reactive to stress.
+Less reaction results in physiologic changes that lower the concentration of the stress hormones in your blood.
+This can counteract the harmful effects of stress throughout the day.

-With Meditation Focus Is Key
+With Meditation, Focus Is Key

-Your mind doesn’t have to go “blank”
+Your mind doesn’t have to go ‘blank’

 The idea that you must suppress all thoughts is a common meditation myth.
 Don’t get caught up in trying to make your mind go blank.
-When you’re trying to calm your mind and an intrusive thought enters, try the following tricks:
+You can get the same meditation benefits without blanking out your thoughts.

 Practice makes perfect when it comes to meditation

-Just like playing an instrument or sport, you must practice and repeat these stress-coping techniques to improve.
+Just like playing an instrument or a sport, you must practice and repeat these stress-coping techniques to improve.
 The more you practice calming your mind, the easier and more effective it will become.